xikaos/deckmaker/README.md

-h1.
-Deckmaker
+## Deckmaker

-h2.
-Price in dollaz on TappedOut make no sense for me.
+This is my most advanced web scrapping script.

-This script was made for getting the price of the deck you want on TappedOut given the provider you pass as parameter.
+It was made to search for the price of Magic: The Gathering cards in a provider I pass as a parameter.

+I'm actually not so interested in Ruby at the moment to finnish it up, but I plan to finnish when suitable.